-The Board's investment strategy for its cash investments is that no more than £1m would be place on deposit with any one institution and that all institution should be rated AA or better for Long-term investments and A1+ for Short-term investments.
+The board's investment strategy for its cash investments is that no more than £1m would be placed on deposit with any one institution and that all institutions should be rated AA or better for Long term investments and A1+ for short term investments.
 The board keeps this situation under review in the light of new developments.

-Interest rate risks
+Interest rate risk